ImagineCemeteries/ImagineCemeteries/240326_Manual/240917_c1_cliffnotes.md

 # Types of Entities and How They Hurt
+Throughout my spiritual experiences I have encountered a variety of entities, most of which are harmful.
+We're all familiar with dieties and ghosts, either from legend or personal experience, but there are a few more unique entities that you may encounter more frequently.

 Any entity you encounter inflicts pain with just plain electricity, there is no magic about it aside from their ability to summon it on a whim.
+The exception to this is the dark cloud's energy field, I wouldn't describe it as energy measured in the form of positive and negative, but we don't have the vernacular to define it acurately.
+"Spiritual smog" is the term that is the most accurate so far, but in the future we may understand more about this entity and clarify its definition.

 The most basic description of electricity is that there are positive and negative charges, the only thing you need to know is that positive charges cause significant pain where ever it targets you.
 We have 6 entities we can recognize and define, all six of them are using the same tactic to cause pain and discomfort.

-Deities - While generally well meaning, deities have a problem with static electricity.
-Let's say that a spiritual deity has a negative charge, positively charged electricity is attracted to their spiritual body.
-This is fine for them, but if they happen to visit you you may feel an uncomfortable tingling sensation.
-It may cause you to shake or tremble, and the effect is amplified if you have a few deities hanging out with you.
-Working, raising a family, helping friends and relatives
+The Dark Cloud - The dark cloud casts a wide net and will generally ignore you unless you are a person of power or influence, or a threat, then you may have other sensations such as the tentacle feeling or chest tightness or pain.
+Though the dark cloud doesn't cause as much pain as other entities do, I can not emphasize enough that it is our worst enemy.
+The dark cloud creates sensations of lethargy, dispair, irritability, irrationality, discord and friction.
+These sensations affect humans, ghosts and deities  and drive wedges between anyone and everything.
+Aside from chest pain, living within the boundries of a dark cloud creates feelings of pressure, like wearing a weighted blanket every day or feeling like your head is caving in.

+Spheres - We chose this word because Orbs were already taken, there are plenty of YouTube videos on Orbs, essentially any glowing spherical object.
+I have never encountered an Orb but I believe they are highly dangerous.
+What I'm defining as spheres are not visible to the human eye.
+They are between the size of marbles and golf balls and they cause pain where ever they touch you, such as giving you headaches if they are in your head or giving you cramps if they are in your abdomin.

+Spheres with spikes - Similar to spheres but even more aggressive.
+They give the sensation of something spinning very quickly, like a ball of barbed wire in your head.

+Sparkler - this does not seem to be a sentient entity at all.
+It doesn't respond when you talk about it, or seem to intensify its aggression at all.
+It is a term for a feeling that starts from the brain stem and sort of sparks outward.
+Deities will have to be very observant to detect them, but they cause intense confusion and disorientation.
+Your human will probably not be able to describe what is happening to them, they may even zone out or shake their heads as if they were trying to free themselves.
+Like every other spiritual entities, all you need to do is reach in and grab it.
+Shouldn't take more than a few minutes, and it doesn't move around.

+Deities - Smiting
-Deities - I define deity as any ghost like spiritual form that can survive a cemetary, but there is some diversity in this category that I will expand on in the deity appendix.
-Some of them are far more powerful than others, and if you draw their wrath they are unstoppable.
+I define deity as any ghost like spiritual form that can survive a cemetary, but some of them are far more powerful than others, and if you draw their wrath they are unstoppable.
 This basically means smiting.
 An energy beam hitting you like a lightning bolt that can be sustained for hours.
 It can be slow and deliberate as well, precision targeting any area of your body.
 Luckily, they are a lot harder to provoke than any other spiritual entity.

-- Your Kind and Other Kinds
-- pay attention to the head
-- electricity

-Throughout my spiritual experiences I have encountered a variety of entities, most of which are harmful.
-We're all familiar with dieties and ghosts, either from legend or personal experience, but there are a few more unique entities that you may encounter more frequently.
-Below I've breifly summarized the entities I've encountered...

-Deities
-    - ambient electric feild
+You can treat smiting the same way as you treat other attacks, just by reaching in and touching it, but you have to be persistant.
+These attacks can last days or weeks.
+If you have the option to visit a behavioral health center, take advantage of this, as medication can treat psychopathic deities just as it can treat psychopathic humans.

-    - seizures
+Deities - Ambient Electricity
-    - when people stack
-    - its not your energy field, it doesn't come from you, its _attracted_ to you like positives and negatives attract
     - toxic positivity
     - vibing too high
+While generally well meaning, deities have a problem with what feels like static electricity.
+Its a very small, localized energy field but it doesn't come from deities, it seems to be attacted to them the way that positive and negative energy attract.
+Let's say that a spiritual deity is negatively charged, positively charged electricity is attracted to their spiritual body.
+This is fine for them, but if they happen to visit you you may feel a tingling sensation that ranges from pleasent to incredibly disorienating.
+In extreme cases it can cause brain fog, diorientation, confusion.
+It may cause you to shake or tremble, and the effect is amplified if you have a few deities hanging out with you, working, raising a family, helping friends and relatives.

+The good part is, the deities themselves can remove this static electricity through a few of the means that we've already gone over.
+The easiset way is called "grounding", they can simply go outside and touch a tree for a few minutes.
+Nothing special, no traveling to Europe or creepy cemetaries, its not really a spiritual problem compared to the rest of the problems we have discussed so far.
+Deities are just attracting positive electricity from their homes, _your homes_, and they need a way to drain the energy for everyone's benefit.

+The entire earth is negatively charged, which absorbs positive electricity.
+I emphasize touching a tree because it seems to work much faster than say, taking a walk in the grass.
+They can also meditate on the Drave or the cemetary to drain the positive energy, again its not really spiritual its just that the entire earth is able to mitigate excessive electricity.

+Ghosts - If your human is hearing voices, its likely a ghost or ghosts.
+Deities can speak to humans, but they are much more cautious.
+Whereas a ghost is likely speaking to your human in order to deride or demean them.
+The advanced ones are able to do this from the moment someone wakes up, to the moment they go to bed -- they'll be lucky if they let them sleep.

-Ghosts - Ghosts can be all over the board, just like any human.
+Ghosts can be all over the board, just like any human.
 The ones that cause the most trouble can coordinate amongst themselves and strategize to cause suffering.
+This includes taking turns antagonizing you verbally.

-They are intelligent, but the worst ones are more like a gang of 14y old boys playing call of duty.
+They are intelligent, but the worst ones are more like a gang of 14y old boys playing Call of Duty.
+They are not powerful on their own, but they can team up and coordinate attacks.
+Together, they can generate enough power that it compares to smiting.

-The Dark Cloud - The dark cloud casts a wide net and will generally ignore you unless you are a person of power or influence, or a threat, then you may have other sensations such as the tentacle feeling or chest tightness or pain.
-This is not accidental, the dark cloud wants you to feel pain.

-The dark cloud's spiritual field is made up of something that cannot be measured as positive or negative

-Spheres - We chose this word because Orbs were already taken, there are plenty of YouTube videos on Orbs, essentially any glowing spherical object.
-I have never encountered an Orb but I believe they are highly dangerous.
-What I'm defining as spheres are not visible to the human eye.
-They are between the size of marbles and golf balls and they cause pain where ever they touch you, such as giving you headaches if they are in your head or giving you cramps if they are in your abdomin.

-Spheres with spikes - Similar to spheres but even more aggressive.
-They give the sensation of something spinning very quickly

-- sensations
-    - sparkler
-- Our common enemies - and how to destroy them / spirit war

-deities - there are plenty of deities that know they are deities the dark cloud - creates a feeling of pressure and friction in humans, feelings like a static electric field or your head caving in ghosts spheres yarnball
+Do not forget, they are the easiest to kill.
+Even a human, on their own can eradicate them.
+All they have to do is imagine being in a cemetary.